Translate your forms into multiple languages using WPML and the Formidable Multilingual add-on.

 Translate a form

-After the three WPML plugins and the Formidable Multilingual add-on are activated, you may follow the steps below to translate your forms.
+After you activate WPML and the Formidable Multilingual add-on, follow the steps below to translate your forms.

-- Go into edit a form that you would like to translate.
-Click on Settings and click the Translate Form button.
+- Edit the form you want to translate, switch to the form Settings tab, and click the Translate Form button.

 Translate a View